 President: Tim Johnson, K5TCJ

 Following a lifetime of interest, interrupted by family and career, Tim became a General Class Amateur Radio Operator (KF5JDH) in 2010 and upgraded to Amateur Extra in 2012.
-He is active on the HF bands, chasing DX, working digital modes (RTTY, JT-65, and FT-8), casual contesting, and the occasional FM satellite pass.
-Off the air, Tim enjoys Antenna Parties, Field Day, the Plano Balloon Fest Special Event Station, Elmering and being Elmered, teaching Technician and General classes, and is a Volunteer Examiner.
+He is active on the HF bands, chasing DX, working digital modes, casual contesting, and the occasional FM satellite pass.
+Off the air, Tim enjoys Antenna Parties, Field Day, Elmering and being Elmered, teaching Technician and General classes, and is a Volunteer Examiner.

 Vice President: Anthony Burokas, KB3DVS